Find here the answers to our most Frequently Asked Questions:

 Do you do tours in German or other languages?

-It is hard to find German-speaking guides in Barcelona, and only two of our guides speak it, so depending on their availability we would have to find an outside collaborator instead of using a guide from our team.
+It is hard to find German-speaking guides in Barcelona, and only a couple of our guides speak it, so depending on their availability we would have to find an outside collaborator instead of using a guide from our team.
 Besides, due to the difficulty of the language, German-speaking guides charge a supplement for tours in this language.

 Other languages can be provided on request (although we are likely to use an outside collaborator, rather than an official member of our team).
 Supplements might also apply.